israjHaliri/go-hexagonal-service/README.md

 ## Needed /Tech stacks
     + mysql
     + go 1.11 above (follow this for installation : https://golang.org/doc/install)

 ## To get started follow this checklist:
     + create schema depends on datasource.go
+    + get into directory project then type : cd cmd && go run main.go

+## To build follow this checklist:
     + get into directory project then type : cd cmd && go build -o {app_name}
-    + get into directory project then type : cd cmd && go run main.go

 ## Note:
     ++ for production use supervisor using commad go run {app_name}